luciacassketch/my-projects/master-thesis/README.md

 "_This thesis explored various approaches to Word Sense Induction within industrial technical and noisy data.
-Its two-level architecture first hypothesises that noun-based sentence embeddings - static and contextual - are more efficient than full-sentence versions, then evaluates four methods of leveraging these embeddings against two baselines_[...]"
+Its two-level architecture first hypothesises that noun-based sentence embeddings - static and contextual - are more efficient than full-sentence versions, then evaluates four methods of leveraging these embeddings against two baselines_[...]".
 For more information, read the Abstract or the full study.

 Here, you'll also find the full analysis of the results on both datasets, and a visualization of the variance of two hyperparameters fine-tuned during the project.